St Nicholas’ Chantry

 As children start their school life they will very much focus on learning to read.
 As they move higher up the school and into secondary education and beyond they will be reading to learn.
 So it is vitally important that we support our youngest pupils to quickly learn to read.
 We want every child to love reading and to do this we must make sure that it is a pleasurable experience and that they can read with accuracy and fluency so they can access as many opportunities as possible.

 We follow the Unlocking Letters and Sounds (ULS) scheme.
-Your child will take part in daily whole class phonics lessons.
+Your child will take part in daily whole class phonics lessons / SPAG.

 We can't stress enough the importance of children practicing their reading with an adult at least 3 times a week.
 If your child finishes a book, please encourage your child to re-read the book to help increase their fluency and comprehension.
 Please log all reads in your child's reading record for a chance of winning a Recommended read during Celebration assembly.